Macroeconomics

 Asset Class ForecastsAsset Class Forecasts

-Price targets of major asset classes are provided by Goldman Sachs Global Investment Research.
-Source: “Markets are moving from tech to tariffs.”
-As of February 3, 2025.
+Asset Class Forecasts: Price targets of major asset classes are provided by Goldman Sachs Global Investment Research.
+Source: “Turning increasingly defensive.”
+As of April 4, 2025.

-Source: MSCI, GS GIR, GS ISG and GS Asset Management.
-As of February 3, 2025.
+Source: Goldman Sachs Asset Management, GIR, and MSCI.
+As of April 4, 2025.
 “We/Our” refers to Goldman Sachs Asset Management.
 The macro and market views expressed may differ from those of GIR and other divisions of Goldman Sachs and its affiliates.
-See the end for additional disclosures.
+See page 3 for additional disclosures.
 The economic and market forecasts presented herein are for informational purposes as of the date of this document.
 There can be no assurance that the forecasts will be achieved.
 Past performance does not predict future returns and does not guarantee future results, which may vary.

 Author(s)